aritraChatterjee/react-bloglist-app/README.md

 # react-bloglist-app

 A bloglist application with frontend implemented using react-typescipt.<br/>

-the frontend is implemented in two ways: <br/>
+The frontend is implemented in two ways: <br/>
 1. using react functional components <br/>
 2. using react class components